Davoyandun/IOET-technical-test/README.md

 - To run the tests, inside the /IOET-technical-test folder run the command npm run test and you can see the results in the console

+## Architecture
 My project contemplates both the handling of hours, as well as minutes, and with small changes it could contemplate seconds There is the utilities folder in which I included secondary functions.
 The first tests were written before starting to develop the functionalities.
 SOLID principles were used to maintain good practices.
+The code is written in ES6, for a better understanding and update The code has been written under the standards of the declarative programming paradigm